stephentetley/basis-base/README.md

 "User level" Flix wrappers over the JDK libraries built on (low level) `interop-base`.

-Note - `basis-base` is experimental and hasn't yet "proved its worth".
-I don't recommend depending on it for the time being.
+Note - September 2023 - `basis-base` is in the process of being superceded by `platform-base`.